Skip to main content

 info

-Due to the issue of Cross-Site Request Forgery, the login function will not work if the KurocoEdge domain and the WordPress URL do not match.
+Due to Cross-Site Request Forgery (CSRF) issues, the login function will not work if the KurocoEdge domain and the WordPress URL do not match.

-Before setting specific rules, you need to match the KurocoEdge domain with the WordPress management dashboard domain.
+Before setting specific rules, ensure that the KurocoEdge domain matches the WordPress admin panel domain.

 Installing KurocoEdge